Visit the south of Madagascar

 • Hôtel Longo Vezo

-The village of Saint Augustin has traditionally been inhabited by fishermen from the Vezo tribe.
+The village of Saint Augustin is traditionally inhabited by fishermen from the Vezo tribe.
 Saint Augustin was built on the edge of a beautiful bay.

-The Sarodrano Cave is south of the Mangrove Hotel, 4 kilometers from the peninsula.
-There are the incredible dramatic sand dunes, trees, pool, caves where you can also encounter the Maki Catta and the endemic birds of the south of the island.
+The Sarodrano Cave is located south of the Mangrove Hotel, just 4 kilometers from the peninsula.
+Here, you can explore incredible dramatic sand dunes, surrounded by trees and pools, and discover caves where you might encounter the Maki Catta and endemic birds of the southern island.

 • Hotel Melody Beach